Ninsianna: Worship

 Ninsianna was worshiped in various locations in Mesopotamia and is attested for the first time in texts from the Ur III period, such as an inscription of Shulgi pertaining to the construction of a temple for this deity.
 According to Walther Sallaberger, a tablet from the reign of Amar-Sin which mentions the construction of a different temple of Ninsianna might pertain to a house of worship located in Nippur, though other locations have been proposed as well in the past, including Sippar, which he considers unlikely, and Uruk.

 The cult of Ninsianna is well attested in the following Isin-Larsa and Old Babylonian periods as well.
 She was worshiped by the kings of dynasty of Isin, such as Iddin-Dagan.
 A temple dedicated to Ninisianna, É-ešbarzida ("House of True Decisions"), was rebuilt by Rim-Sîn I of Larsa, and might have been located in Ur, where a clay cone with an inscription commemorating this event has been found.
 Ninsianna is also mentioned in a curse formula of Iddin-Sin of Simurrum.
 A second similar formula has been attributed either to him, to his son Zabazuna, or less plausibly to Anubanini.
+A more recent analysis points toward Anubanini.